Incubation Stage is about achieving a deep renewal with courage

 In the creativity process, incubation stage plays an important role.
 How long does it take?
 It might take one day or one year.
-Inside the incubation stage, you will follow a transformation path from apathy and boredom to motivation and then to passion, to creativity, and to innovation.
+Inside the incubation stage, you will follow a transformation path from apathy and boredom to motivation and then to passion, creativity, and innovation.
 Passion is your motivation on the boiling waters.
 In each trip, we will show you the tools you need to accomplish this transformation.

-The first stage in motivation process is incubation where you venture into new waters and dispel the old myths with a new vessel, compass and maps and hopefully you will return transformed and motivated.
+The first stage in motivation is incubation where you venture into new waters and dispel the old myths with a new vessel, compass and maps and hopefully you will return transformed and motivated.

 As we discussed in the first chapter of this book, most sciences, if not all, deal with only one piece of the problem; one with apathy, one with motivation, one with creativity and one with innovation.
 No one as yet has put all the pieces together and treated the problem as a whole.
 In fact, I suspect that no one has yet perceived the problem as a whole—or, at least, seen it for what it is.
 This is a process.
 The purpose of this chapter is to put it all together and to analyze this process.

 Inside incubation stage, you will remember the child in you who likes to challenge himself/herself to become competent, apparently just for the enjoyment of doing it.
 Like children, inside incubation stage there is no reward or punishment for learning or doing what you really like, you are just actively engaged in the process of learning.
 There is no boss or higher authority.
 Indeed, you will learn that the child in you is intrinsically motivated to learn.
-A more fundamental and useful way to think about incubation stage involves accepting the concept of intrinsic motivation, which refers to the process of doing an activity for its own sake, of doing an activity for the reward that is inherent in the activity itself just like children do.
+A more fundamental and useful way to think about incubation stage involves the process of doing an activity for its own sake, of doing an activity for the reward that is inherent in the activity itself just like children do.
 Children do things not to achieve a goal; they are curious and they want to know.
 Children are curious and learn intrinsically.
-Inside incubation stage you learn the technique to be intrisically motivated again.
+Inside incubation stage you learn the technique to be motivated again.
 Like children, being intrinsically motivated has more to do with completely involved in an activity and not achieving a goal.

 Einstein asked questions that were so fundamental that the answers transformed our understanding of the physical universe.
-In the study of Einstein, Howard Gardner in his excellent book Creating Minds examines the connection between the kinds of questions a gifted child ponders, and the nature of training and thinking required for the adult practioner to answer such questions.
+In the study of Einstein, Howard Gardner in his excellent book Creating Minds examines the connection between the kinds of questions a gifted child ponders, and the nature of training and thinking required for the adult practitioner to answer such questions.
 In the same manner, professor Gardner examines Picasso and the relationship between productivity associated with youthful prodigiousness, on the one hand, and with mature mastery, on the other.
-Gardner says if , in early life, children have the opportunity to discover much about their world and to do so in a comfortable, exploring way, they will accumulate invaluable "capital of creativity," on which they can draw in later life.
+Gardner says if , in early life, children have the opportunity to discover much about their world and to do so in a comfortable, exploring way, they will accumulate invaluable “capital of creativity,” on which they can draw in later life.
 If, on the other hand, children are restrained from such discovering activities, pushed in only one direction, or burdened with the view that there is only one correct answer, or that correct answers must be meted out only by those in authority, then the chances that they will ever cast out on their own are significantly reduced.